VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/cloud.md

 Azure offers similar (and much better named) flexibility, with options like Azure Disks for bulk storage attached to a VM, 'Azure Blobs' for an S3 equivalent, and "Azure Files" for a network file system.

-Generally it seems there's a pretty 1-to-1 match between Microsoft's and Amazon's offerings.
-The differences start to show a bit more when it comes to dev tools and libraries available to work with them though.
+Generally, it seems there's a pretty 1-to-1 match between Microsoft's and Amazon's offerings.
+The differences start to show a bit more when it comes to dev tools and libraries available to work with them, though.

 ### Databases

-So that I can talk about this all without trying to name everything, so just go look at [This list of datbase products offered from AWS](https://aws.amazon.com/products/databases/) and [This page from Azure](https://azure.microsoft.com/en-us/product-categories/databases/)
+So that I can talk about this all without trying to name everything, so just go look at [This list of database products offered from AWS](https://aws.amazon.com/products/databases/) and [This page from Azure](https://azure.microsoft.com/en-us/product-categories/databases/)

 As you can see, both offer products covering all the normal database options.
 Azure, rather strangely, offers hosting of multiple SQL back ends, while AWS has [multiple instance types](https://aws.amazon.com/rds/instance-types/) for RDS, while Azure seems to just offer flexible options that automatically scale.
 This means less control, but also less management overhead and concerns for needing to upgrade or downgrade the instance latter.
 That said, for very large projects the industry is starting to move to non-relational anyway for it's lower overhead and ease in making it distributed and Cosmos DB, is, uh, lacking.
 The first chat I included from Azures' docs shows that Azure dos have some Redis cache options, but AWS has Dynamo, Memcached, and Redis.

-On top of all of that AWS offers a graphDB, which I can't find Azure even competing with at all.
+On top of all of that, AWS offers a graphDB, which I can't find Azure even competing with at all.

 The only advantage that I can really find in Azure's database offerings is the options for SQL being varied enough to support multiple SQL implementations.